Expiration Date vs Germination Rate

 Expiration Date Vs Germination Rate And Non-GMO

-We do say our seeds are Non-GMO because certain seed companies started this trend as a way to get an unfair advantage over other seed companies.
 We don't sell GMO seeds for three reasons: we are unsure of the affect the food will have on the body, the effect on the ecological plant system and because we can't.
 It takes thousands of dollars just to get the license to sell genetically modified organism seeds.
+I can buy but I cannot sell.

 Seeds do not have an expiration date.
 If stored correctly, they can last hundreds of years.
 The Svalbard Global Seed Vault is one such place.